Nancy Mercado

-Nancy Mercado Ph.D.
-(Born December 1959) is an American writer, editor, educator and activist; her work focuses on issues of injustice, the environment, and the Puerto Rican and Latino experience in the United States.
+Nancy Mercado (born December 1959) is an American writer, editor, educator and activist; her work focuses on issues of injustice, the environment, and the Puerto Rican and Latino experience in the United States.
 She forms part of the Nuyorican Movement, a literary genre which arose from the Beat Movement.

 Life and education

 Mercado was born and raised in Atlantic City, New Jersey.
 She received a B.A. from Rutgers, the State University of New Jersey in 1982, with a double major in art/art history and Puerto Rican Studies, and her M.A. from New York University in Liberal Studies with a concentration in script writing and Cinema Studies (1989).
 In 1989 she was accepted into the School of Drama at Yale University but had to leave toward the end of the first semester due to her financial situation.
 Her doctoral degree was awarded in 2004 in English literature, with a concentration in creative writing, from Binghamton University.